Who first brought corruption into the American government?

 So how did corruption get involved in the American government?

-Hamilton believed the British government was right in practicing mercantilism.
+Hamilton believed the British government was wise in practicing mercantilism.
 That economic theory says a positive balance of trade with other nations generates wealth.
 And that balance is encouraged by tariffs on foreign goods.
 Furthermore, Hamilton pushed successfully to use government power to channel that wealth to a moneyed class.
-In other words, he believed that America needed such rich men to compete with European, and especially British, industry.
+In other words, he believed that America needed rich men to compete with European, and especially British, industry.

 Thomas Jefferson took the opposite view of the British government, that it was corrupt.
 In fact, he passionately opposed Hamilton on every issue.
 Describing a conversation between them, he wrote: